“No, concessions embolden Iran”

 Be one of the first to vote

-Iran's nuclear program has been a flashpoint in international relations for decades, with Western powers concerned it could be weaponized while Iran maintains it is purely civilian.
-Direct government-to-government negotiations offer a potential path to limiting Iran's nuclear capabilities in exchange for lifting economic sanctions that have crippled its economy, though past agreements have proven fragile and disputes over technical details and verification remain contentious.
-The question hinges on whether diplomacy can succeed where isolation has failed, and whether trust can be rebuilt between adversaries with fundamentally opposed strategic interests.
+Iran's nuclear program has been a flashpoint in international relations for decades, with Western powers concerned it could be weaponized while Iran insists it is purely civilian.
+Direct negotiations between governments—particularly the US and Iran—offer a potential path to limit Iran's nuclear capabilities in exchange for lifting economic sanctions that have crippled Iran's economy.
+The debate hinges on whether diplomacy can achieve verifiable security guarantees, or whether Iran will use negotiations to buy time while advancing its program.